 With varied definitions and more than 90 vendors claiming to offer a CDP, confusion not only exists about what constitutes a CDP, but also the breadth and depth of its capabilities.
 No two CDPs are the same!

-Features, software maturity and capabilities (such as segmentation) will vary from vendor to vendor and finding one CDP to solve all your data challenges can be complex.
+Features, software maturity and capabilities (such as segmentation) will vary from vendor to vendor.
+Working out which CDP, if any, would enhance your existing martech ecosystem is a complex challenge and there may not be one CDP that solves all your data challenges.

-This is where other tools in your marketing tech stack may come into play.
+This is where other tools in your martech ecosystem may come into play.

 There is often confusion about the difference between a CDP and a data management platform (DMP).
 Both tools can add an aspect of centralisation to your data ecosystem.
 But while a CDP helps centralise customer data into a single database, a DMP is more audience-focussed, helping marketers collate, manage and house first- and third-party data to create target audiences and use that insight to launch, analyse and optimise campaigns.